knacktick/thermostat/README.md

 A GUI has been developed for easy configuration and plotting of key parameters.

-The Python GUI program is located at pythermostat/pythermostat/thermostat_qt.py, and is developed based on the Python libraries PyQt and PyQtGraph.
+The Python GUI program is located at pythermostat/pythermostat/control_panel.py, and is developed based on the Python libraries PyQt and PyQtGraph.
 The GUI can be configured and launched automatically by running:

 ```
-nix run .#thermostat_gui
+nix run .#control_panel
 ```

 ## Command Line Usage